A second VHS antenna seems an odd thing to require in the Chicago Yacht Club Race to Mackinac.

 “And it has to have a whistle,” Snyder said.
 “A five-dollar whistle is a lifesaver in the night.
 And a light.
 Right now, we are checking that they work.”

 These are not cavalier things.
 Lake Michigan can be savage.
 Last year, storms Saturday night forced nearly a third of the fleet (98 boats) to retire.
 Looking at the forecast, Snyder thought north-northeast winds and waves make another weather-impacted Mac likely.

-“Even six- and eight-foot waves on Lake Michigan are still shaped like the steep chop on inland lakes,’’ Snyder noted.
+“Even 6- and 8-foot waves on Lake Michigan are still shaped like the steep chop on inland lakes,” Snyder noted.
 That’s different than the swells on the ocean.

 Another requirement is the ability to steer if there is complete rotor failure.